Employers added 678,000 jobs in February

 “I do think that wage growth will moderate in 2022 but will continue to remain strong, because demand for workers exceeds supply, and many of the factors causing that are not likely to dissipate overnight.
 The disruptions from the pandemic are still around, on top of the demographic trends, like increased retirement and decreased immigration,” he said.

-That having been said, the ability of those higher wages to keep ahead of higher prices for food, gas and rent, as well as their potential to push up inflation, makes economists uneasy.
+That having been said, whether higher wages can keep ahead of higher prices for food, gas and rent, as well as their potential to push up inflation, makes economists uneasy.

 “For workers, hearing that higher wage growth is a negative because of inflation is not much of a balm.
 Workers care about the money that’s in their pockets,” Zhao said, noting that discussions about inflation on Glassdoor have jumped by a whopping 600 percent year over year.
 “Ultimately, it is something we know employees and workers are significantly concerned about.”